danielbachhuber/composer-lock-updater/README.md

           env: WP_VERSION=latest PHP_APCU=enabled

 Because composer-lock-updater is running on the `after_script` step, make sure to verify it's working correctly, because it won't fail your build if misconfigured.

+## Run locally

+Before you use composer-lock-updater locally, ensure the `composer`, `git`, and `hub` executables are present on the filesystem.
+The current user will need to be authenticated with GitHub (both for push and creating pull requests).

+Install composer-lock-updater with:

+    composer global require danielbachhuber/composer-lock-updater

+Then, update your `composer.lock` file with:

+    clu <git-url>

+The script provides sufficiently verbose output for debugging purposes.